 I'm just a small-time guy working a normal job as a physician assistant.
 My passion is building PCs and testing/reviewing PC hardware.

-Hello everyone.
-Will here and today, I am bringing you some benchmark numbers from the PowerColor Red Devil RX Vega 64 graphics card and how well or not so well it overclocks using AMD’s Global Wattman overclocking software.
-I was curious yesterday about overclocking this card and decided to try out if undervolting the card was actually as beneficial as some have said.
+Hello everyone, Will here.
+Today I am bringing you some benchmark numbers from the PowerColor Red Devil RX Vega 64 graphics card and how well or not so well it overclocks using AMD’s Global Wattman overclocking software.
+I was curious yesterday about overclocking this card and decided to check if undervolting the card was actually as beneficial as some have said.
 So, here we are.
 How did the card perform at various settings?
 Well, let us take a look.

 The system used for testing was the AMD Ryzen 5 2600 overclocked to 4.1GHz on the MSI B350 Mortar motherboard.
 On board, there is 16GB of G.Skillz TridentZ RAM clocked at 3400MHz in 2x8GB configuration, dual channel.
 Cooling the CPU is the Noctua NH-D15.
 Of course, the graphics card used in this testing is the PowerColor Red Devil RX Vega 64 graphics card and all of the components are powered by the Corsair CX650M housed inside of the Fractal Design Meshify C Mini Dark TG case.